serkankucuk60/assignment/README.txt

 ******** Assignment Readme *********

+- 4 seperate projects in single repo
+	- auth (User Management)
+	- todo (ToDo Management)
+	- group (Group Management)
+	- gateway (API to use todo and group)

+- All projects have docker-compose.yaml

+** auth **

+- auth-gateway module is a Spring Boot application and runs on localhost:8080
+- auth-management module is responsible for authentication, authorization and user management.
+CRUD operations for users and roles.
+- PostgreSql stores user information, auth-management connects.
+(Postgres may run with docker-compose)
+- Also PgAdmin can be used, container info in docker-compose.
+Its URL "localhost:8888/login"
+- PgAdmin sign-in info:
+	* skucuk@nurd.com
+		* a1s2d3

 - Tek repo içerisinde 4 farklı proje bulunuyor.
 	- auth (User Management)
 	- todo (ToDo Management)